Our blog post on the different types of mini-split units will walk you through:

 Ceiling cassette mini-splits can be a good choice for those who are willing spend more in order to keep the indoor unit off the wall.
 That’s because, per their name, ceiling cassette units are installed directly into the ceiling of a room.
 By installing them into the ceiling, they are less likely to affect your home’s design aesthetic.
 It also gives you back any wall space potentially lost to a wall-mounted unit.

-While most mini-split units are ductless, the concealed ducted units can work to serve multiple rooms with one air handler.
+While most mini-split units are ductless, the concealed ducted mini split units can work to serve multiple rooms with one air handler.
 It’s installed above the ceiling and connected to short duct runs to bring cooled or heated air to multiple bedrooms or several ducts in a spacious room.

 VERTICAL AIR HANDLER